Pronunciation of 'Calceolaria'

 English (United States)

-A genus of plants in the family Calceolariaceae, known for their unique pouch-like flowers.
+A genus of plants known for their distinctive pouch-like flowers, often called 'pocketbook plants' or 'slipper flowers.'

 Latin

-Derived from 'calceolus,' meaning 'little shoe,' referring to the shape of the flower.
+Derived from 'calceolus,' meaning 'little shoe,' referring to the shoe-like shape of the flower.